World Peace Council: 1950s

 The WPC was directed by the International Department of the Central Committee of the Soviet Communist Party through the Soviet Peace Committee, although it tended not to present itself as an organ of Soviet foreign policy, but rather as the expression of the aspirations of the "peace loving peoples of the world".

 In its early days the WPC attracted numerous "political and intellectual superstars", including W. E. B. Du Bois, Paul Robeson, Howard Fast, Pablo Picasso, Louis Aragon, Jorge Amado, Pablo Neruda, György Lukacs, Renato Guttuso, Jean-Paul Sartre, Diego Rivera, Muhammad al-Ashmar and Frédéric Joliot-Curie.
 Most were Communists or fellow travellers.

 In the 1950s, congresses were held in Vienna, Berlin, Helsinki and Stockholm.
 The January 1952 World Congress of People in Vienna represented Joseph Stalin's strategy of peaceful coexistence, resulting in a more broad-based conference.
 Among those attending were Jean-Paul Sartre and Hervé Bazin.
 In 1955, another WPC meeting in Vienna launched an "Appeal against the Preparations for Nuclear War", with grandiose claims about its success.

 Following the Soviet invasion of Hungary in 1956, the WPC convened a conference in Helsinki in December 1956.
-Although there were reportedly "serious differences" regarding the Hungarian situation within both the WPC and national peace movements, the conference passed a unanimous resolution blaming the Hungarian government for the Soviet invasion, citing "the faults of an internal regime as well as their exploitation by foreign propagandists".
+There were reportedly "serious differences" regarding the Hungarian situation within both the WPC and national peace movements.
+The conference passed a unanimous resolution blaming the conflict on "the cold war with its years of hate and distrust and its policy of blocs", and "the faults of an internal regime as well as their exploitation by foreign propagandists".
 The resolution also called for the withdrawal of Soviet troops and the restoration of Hungarian sovereignty.

 The WPC led the international peace movement in the decade after the Second World War, but its failure to speak out against the Soviet suppression of the 1956 Hungarian uprising and the resumption of Soviet nuclear tests in 1961 marginalised it, and in the 1960s it was eclipsed by the newer, non-aligned peace organizations like the Campaign for Nuclear Disarmament.
 At first, Communists denounced the Campaign for Nuclear Disarmament for "splitting the peace movement" but they were compelled to join it when they saw how popular it was.